-Speech Competency in Instructional Settings Form This form is to be completed by the Cooperating Teacher and submitted to your Tk20 portfolio.
+Speech Competency in Instructional Settings FormThis form is to be completed by the Cooperating Teacher and submitted to your Tk20 portfolio.

+UTA (Clinical T eaching Candidate:

+Соор erating T eacher and School:

+UTAS upervisc or:

-UTA C linical T eaching Candidate: Сооре rating1 eacher and School: UTASı uperviso pr: be completed by the Cooperating Teacher.
+be completed by the Cooperating Teacher.
 Cooperating teachers should initial each item to se.
+Circle each item, Yes or No.

+1. The UTA candidate uses grammatically correct speech including verb tense, pronouns, etc.

+YES NO

-Circle each item, Yes or No. YES 1.
-NO The UTA candidate uses grammatically correct speech including verb tense, pronouns, etc. YES 2.
-NO The UTA candidate clearly enunciates sounds and words so that his/her students can clearly understand words and sentences.
+2. The UTA candidate clearly enunciates sounds and words so that his/her students can clearly understand words and sentences.

+YES NO ,

 3. The UTA candidate correctly pronounces words, especially technical terms or names in the content area.

+YES NO in the content area.

+4. The UTA candidate speaks loudly enough so that his/her students can hear him/her, and at appropriate loudness for the size of the room.

+YES NO

+5. The UTA candidate speaks at an appropriate speed or rate so that students can clearly understand him/her.

+YES NO anderstand minyrier.

+6. The UTA candidate gives clear verbal directions, descriptions, and explanations.

+YES NO

-YES YES NO 4.
-NO The UTA candidate speaks loudly enough so that his/her students can hear him/her, and at appropriate loudness for the size of the room.
-YES 5.
-NO The UTA candidate speaks at an appropriate speed or rate so that students can clearly understand him/her.
-YES 6.
-NO The UTA candidate gives clear verbal directions, descriptions, and explanations.
-The UTA candidate is free of speech defects that would impair his/her ability to communicate clearly (such as lisping, stuttering, etc.), or appropriately compensates for YES NO the defect. .
+7. The UTA candidate is free of speech defects that would impair his/her ability to communicate clearly (such as lisping, stuttering, etc.), or appropriately compensates for

+YES NO the defect.

 8. The UTA candidate communicates with students using appropriate eye contact, gestures, and body movements.

-YES NO CONT NUED ON NEXT PAGE
+VEC NO 3